'Old Dog Syndrome' is the canine equivalent of Alzheimer's Disease in humans.

 The scientific name for it is 'Canine Dysfunction Syndrome' (aka CDS).

-If Fido is going through any of this you might be wondering if it's just 'old age' that's causing his problems, or if there's an underlying health worry.
+If your dog is showing one (or several) of these signs you might be wondering if it's just 'old age' that's causing his problems, or if there's an underlying health worry.

 By age eleven it's over 60%.

 The information on this page will help you figure out whether or not your senior is showing signs of old dog syndrome.

 You'll also find all the tips and advice you need to choose the right treatment options and the best coping and management techniques.

 Use can use these links to jump to.....

 There are a LOT of different symptoms that might mean Fido has Canine Dysfunction Syndrome... but many of them can also be signs of other health problems too.

 Symptoms can be divided into two categories, physical and emotional/psychological.

 Common physical changes that could indicate old dog syndrome: